Guinea pig or hamster? They look similar, but they’re very different pets.

 Guinea Pig Diet

 Guinea pigs are herbivores and their main dish is hay, grass, and different kinds of fresh vegetables.
+They need an unlimited amount of hay and water daily.

-You might even opt for vitamin C supplements made for guinea pigs, or guinea pig pellets enriched with this vitamin.
+Both hay and pellets are important to prevent problems with overgrown teeth.
+You might opt for vitamin C supplements made for guinea pigs, or pellets enriched with this vitamin.

-Feed them a lot of broccoli and spinach and by doing so, you will prevent damage to their health and reduce the risk of scurvy.
+Not everything healthy for humans is healthy for guinea pigs.
+Feed them plenty of broccoli and spinach to reduce the risk of scurvy.

 Hamster Diet